 Surrounded entirely by a traditional stone wall which was made from mortar created from crushed conch as well as local stone, the building itself features architectural design typical of the island in the early 1880s.
 This includes no fancy roof lines in order to save on local resources, cedar and tin shingles, and a stone kitchen.

-Government House is located on Salt Cay, ensuring travelers to this region of Turks and Caicos will be excited to have easy site access for the duration of their trip.
-With only a small number of accommodations around the area within the vicinity of Government House, only a little foot traffic can be bargained on.
+Salt Cay is a good option for those wishing to visit Government House, because visitors to this part of Turks and Caicos will be excited to have easy access to this historic attraction for the duration of their trip.
+With only a few accommodations in the neighborhood within the vicinity of this historical site, relatively little tourist movement might be bargained on.

 Location: Salt Cay